brandonm6/topic-sensitive-pagerank/README.md

 # topic-sensitive-pagerank

 ## Usage
 Files should be run in order to create the necessary dataframes for query processing.
+The *4_query_maker* notebook houses the results section.

 ## Data Sources